-Farmyard manure (FYM) Foldyard manure and dung are names used to describe a mixture of the excreta of farm animals and the straw or other litter used in yards or stalls to absorb the urine and to keep the animals clean.
+Foldyard manure and dung are names used to describe a mixture of the excreta of farm animals and the straw or other litter used in yards or stalls to absorb the urine and to keep the animals clean.

 Town gardeners are hindered by the problems of access and the high cost of transport.
 Even so, many town gardeners do buy FYM, either directly through manure contractors or through garden centers.
 Composted farm manures that are sold in bags are an obvious alternative to the fresh bulky material direct from the farm.

-So far as nutrients are concerned, farmyard manures are weak; for example you need about 25kg (50lb) of horse manure to supply as much nitrogen as there is in .5kg (1lb) of sulphate of ammonia.
-The average analysis of most farmyard manures is about 1/2 percent nitrogen, 1/4 percent phosphates and 1/2 percent potash.
-All animal manures contain in addition useful amounts of magnesium and calcium and are very good suppliers of trace elements, together with other substances which are believed to have growth-promoting properties.
+So far as nutrients are concerned, farmyard manures are weak; for example, you need about 25kg (50lb) of horse manure to supply as much nitrogen as there is in .5kg (1lb) of sulfate of ammonia.
+The average analysis of most farmyard manures is about 1/2 percent nitrogen, 1/4 percent phosphates, and 1/2 percent potash.
+All animal manures contain in addition useful amounts of magnesium and calcium and are very good suppliers of trace elements, together with other substances that are believed to have growth-promoting properties.

-Benefits of manure In view of the foregoing you may well think that in a space age it is an archaic practice to use farmyard manure at all.
+In view of the foregoing, you may well think that in a space-age it is an archaic practice to use farmyard manure at all.
 But the results of experiments with good quality products show that it is the yardstick for comparing all other organic manures.
-In addition to its content of plant nutrients it is a humus supplier and for every ton you buy you will get about 3 to 5 cwt of organic matter which soon becomes humus in the soil and gives all the benefits associated with humus.
+In addition to its content of plant nutrients, it is a humus supplier and for every ton you buy, you will get about 3 to 5 cwt of organic matter which soon becomes humus in the soil and gives all the benefits associated with humus.
 It supplies its nutrients in a slowly available form and, therefore, has a long-lasting effect; the benefits of a single dressing can last for 3 or more years.

-Using farmyard manure If you have some ground ready when the manure comes in, you will lose less of your manure by digging it in right away; but it is often a question of getting a load when you can and storing it until the ground becomes vacant.
+If you have some ground ready when the manure comes in, you will lose less of your manure by digging it in right away; but it is often a question of getting a load when you can and storing it until the ground becomes vacant.
 If you buy a ton of manure now, you will only have about a ton in six months time because the microbes change parts of the manure into carbon dioxide and ammonia gases which blow away in the wind; nutrients are also washed out of the manure during heavy rain, forming the brown liquid which you often see around the bottom of a dung heap.

 Well-rotted farmyard manure can be applied at any time of the year before sowing or planting, but fresh or ‘long’ manure as it is called, is best dug in during the autumn or early winter so as to allow it to break down and lose its caustic nature in time for spring plantings.